mikedowd300/apiPrototypeServer/README.md

 Mock Server is an express server that keeps an array of objects in memory as opposed to a database.
-This means that the front end can refresh without changing the data, but data does not persist if the server is restarted.
+This means that a front end application can refresh without changing the data, but data does not persist if the server itself is restarted.

 Mock Server was created for proto-typing any front end application that needs an API but the API has not been created yet.

 GETTING STARTED: